GC-public-projects/FloatingButton/README.md

 This project is for Jetpack Compose initiated user

 ## Presentation
-The goal of this demo is to explain the way to show and hide a composable (button) over all the apps.
-In order to keep the app the more simple possible & have only the mandatory components, the button wont be draggable.
-See "FloatingButtonV2-Draggable" in my Github to see the draggable version
+The goal of this demo is to explain the way to show and hide a draggable composable (button) over all the apps.
+In order to gain in understanding, almost only mandatory components will be used.

 ## Overview
 - 1 : Content of the main screen